 Liberated from his cash, Babe’s victim is allowed to run free and Babe turns on his heel and almost falls over Stan.
 Now it is Stan’s turn to be held at gunpoint.
 Babe growls the first ever line of dialogue between the two comedians “Put ‘em both up insect, before I comb your hair with lead!”

 There follows some nice business between the two as Stan, holding the dog under one arm, makes life difficult for an honest robber.
 Eventually, Babe finds the bundle of cash in Stan’s back pocket and begins counting it.
 This completely bamboozles Stan, who’s never seen so much money before, let alone had it in his pockets.
 He visibly tries to process all this in his mind, in true Stan style, and even double checks with Babe that the money came out of his pocket.

 In the end, Stan takes the money back off Babe to count it for himself.
-He then distracts Ollie and makes him look the other way, runs around behind him, kicks him in the ass and runs off down the street, with Babe in hot pursuit.
+He then distracts Ollie and makes him look the other way, runs around behind him, kicks him in the seat of his pants and runs off down the street, with Babe in hot pursuit.
 The following chase sequence with dog in tow is a good bit of fun, with Babe’s gun jamming every time he gets a chance to shoot at Stan.

-The rest of the film has Stan meeting a lady at a dog show.
-Stan uses his little stray dog to get into the show, but causes so much trouble that a lot of the dogs escape.
-Stan’s new ladyfriend’s pedigree dog is one of those that runs away and so Stan gives her his dog, at which she appears overjoyed.
-I couldn’t help but think it a little odd how casually the lady takes losing her ‘thoroughbred’ pet only to be overjoyed with the gift of Stan’s mutt as a replacement.
-But hey-ho, perhaps best not to think too deeply about these things!
+Stan’s new ladyfriend’s pedigree dog is one of those that escapes and she is understandably upset, so Stan gives her his dog, at which she appears overjoyed.
+I can’t help but think it a little odd how casually the lady accepts losing her pedigree pooch, only to be immediately overjoyed with the gift of Stan’s mutt as a replacement.
+But, perhaps best not to think too deeply about these things!